Werneth Park

-Werneth Park is a public park in Oldham, Greater Manchester, England, including a Grade II* listed Community Centre, Music Rooms, Dame Sarah Lees Memorial, Gardens and sports facilities.
+Werneth Park is a public park in Oldham, Greater Manchester, England, including a Grade II* listed community centre, music rooms, Dame Sarah Lees Memorial, gardens and sports facilities.

 History

 Werneth Hall and Park

 Werneth Park formed part of the historic Werneth Hall estate (the lands owned by the lord of the manor of Oldham) from the Middle Ages until around 1844 when the triangular plot of land which is now known as the park was separated from the rest of the estate (Werneth Hall) and the Platt, Lees and Radcliffe families bought the plots of land.

 Werneth Park and Platt House

 During the late-19th century, each of the Platt, Lees and Radcliffe families built a "mill town mansion" overlooking the park's landscape and developed their grounds as gardens.

-Later, the Lees family bought the other families' portions and (with the exception of their own house (known as “Werneth Park”) and the music room and conservatory of the Platts' House) demolished all the other buildings to become the sole owners of the park.
+Later, the Lees family bought the other families' portions and (with the exception of their own house (known as "Werneth Park") and the music room and conservatory of the Platts' House) demolished all the other buildings to become the sole owners of the park.

-After the death of the philanthropist Dame Sarah Lees in 1936, her daughter, Miss Marjory Lees, donated the park to the town of Oldham.
+After the death of the philanthropist Dame Sarah Lees in 1935, her daughter, Miss Marjory Lees, gave the park to the people of Oldham.